Levi-LMN/zero_day/README.md

-This is my first readme in this repo
+readme for zero day repo